dotnet/WatsonTcp/README.md

 A simple C# async TCP server and client with integrated framing for reliable transmission and receipt of data.

-## New in v1.2.x
+## New in v1.3.x

-- Breaking changes for assigning callbacks, various server/client class variables, and starting them
-- Consolidated SSL and non-SSL clients and servers into single classes for each
-- Retargeted test projects to both .NET Core and .NET Framework
-- Added more extensible framing support to later carry more metadata as needed
-- Added authentication via pre-shared key (set Server.PresharedKey class variable, and use Client.Authenticate() method)
+- Support for sending and receiving larger messages by using streams instead of byte arrays
+- Refer to ```TestServerStream``` and ```TestClientStream``` for a reference implementation.
+You must set ```client.ReadDataStream = false``` and ```server.ReadDataStream = false``` and use the ```StreamReceived``` callback instead of ```MessageReceived```

-## Test App
+## Test Applications

-A test project for both client and server are included which will help you understand and exercise the class library.
+Test projects for both client and server are included which will help you understand and exercise the class library.

 ## SSL

-Two classes for each server and client are supplied, one without SSL support and one with.
-The SSL server and client classes include fields for the PFX certificate file and password in the constructor.
-An example certificate can be found in the TestSslClient and TestSslServer projects, which has a password of 'password'.
+WatsonTcp supports data exchange with or without SSL.
+The server and client classes include constructors that allow you to include fields for the PFX certificate file and password.
+An example certificate can be found in the test projects, which has a password of 'password'.

 ## Running under Mono